clle5474/seagrass-dugongs/README.md

 <img src="https://user-images.githubusercontent.com/115133295/197077697-f602f7fc-7f07-48b4-83a0-36b1ef7fa720.png" width="250">

-The variables of interest initially selected were _Nitrogen_, _Temperature_, _Salinity_ and _Light Intensity Above Seagrass_, but from using correlation heatmaps that compared variables, ocean temperature was removed from the project as it had little impact on seagrass density.
+The variables of interest initially selected were _Seagrass Density_, _Total Nitrogen_, _Temperature_, _Salinity_ and _Light Intensity Above Seagrass_; however, utilising correlation heatmaps that compared variables revealed that temperature was not significantly correlated with seagrass density and was thus excluded from the project.

 [See here for the full project report](https://docs.google.com/document/d/1OzrLt2eJxMpW0C1MZP3s-UoSD7J28XWGu1OpyyPE0wA/)